 1961, April: first man in space

-Suddenly space is a hot topic, just at the time when Kirby has stopped his space comic and has ideas to spare.
+Suddenly space iwas a hot topic, just at the time when Kirby had stopped his space comic and has ideas to spare.

 1961, April: Justice League

-The first sales figures for Justice League make superheroes seem viable again
+The first sales figures for Justice League made superheroes seem viable again.

-Goodman approves a comic that mixes sci-fi and superheroes.
-It uses Kirby's Mole Man story, and adds a version of Kirby's "Challengers of the Unknown" origin with added super powers.
-It looks like a monster comic from the outside, so DC does not see it as competition for the Justice League.
+Goodman approved a comic that mixed sci-fi and superheroes.
+It continued Kirby's "Challengers of the Unknown".
+It looked like a monster comic from the outside, so DC did not see it as competition for the Justice League.

 1961-1962: Challengers/Sky Masters FF

-Kirby continues his Sky Masters theme of space travel (issues 1,2,6,7).
-DC does not complain about the super powers.
-Sales of the try out book are excellent.
-Goodman now feels superheroes are a safe bet.
+Kirby continued his Sky Masters theme of space travel (issues 1,2,6,7).
+DC did not complain about the super powers.
+Sales were excellent.
+Goodman now felt superheroes were a safe bet.